wintercms/meta/release-notes/build-466.md

 - Fixed issue where creating records with the TagList would require the nameFrom attribute to be marked as fillable for mass assignment.
 - Fixed issue where having a filter config with no scopes defined would cause issues with the ListController behavior.
 - Fixed typos referencing the Halcyon library
+- Fixed IE11 support for deregistering service workers in the backend

 ## Security Improvements
 - Fixed vulnerabilities that required the `cms.manage_assets` permission to execute (local file inclusion, arbitrary file deletion, & arbitrary upload of asset file types).
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.